 4. Helpful for Regular Bowel Movements

-These seeds are helpful in keeping bowel movements regular because of their high fiber content of 11 grams of fiber per once.
+These seeds help keep bowel movements regular because of their high fiber content of 11 grams of fiber per once.
 Also, they absorb 10 times their weight in water, helping to make certain healthy bowel transit time.

 “I know some of us try to deny this, but we all poop.
 For a long time, I actually wasn’t able to.
 So I tried a ton of different things, prunes, Metamucil, you name it.
 Then I heard about the amount of fiber a single tablespoon of chia seeds has (a whopping 5g) and figured I would give them a try, and guess what?
 It was the best decision I have ever made.
 Ever since I started eating them, I have had zero problems and I no longer feel bloated and backed up.” ~ Nikki Ruggiero